build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 > ;; QUESTION SECTION:
 > ;host-a.byoi.net.
 IN A

 This is the question you sent to to your [resolver](../../../chapters/glossary.md#resolver).
-In this case, the question is asking the resolver to return the A record for the indicated hostname.
+A resolver is a piece of software that performs DNS lookups.
+We'll discuss more about the different types of resolvers in the next chapter.
+In this case, the `QUESTION` is asking the resolver to return the A record for the indicated hostname.

 What is an `A record`, you ask?
 Excellent question.
 The A in A record stands for `address`.
 An A record is just DNS shorthand for an IPv4 address, so an address that looks like `127.0.0.1`.
 There are [a plethora of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) if you want to look up more of them!